 For those areas where the number of COVID cases remains low and in a decline, there is push to restart “normal” life.
 For most, this means back to work, back to school, back to retail shopping, and back to seeing friends and family.

 For others, it also means, resuming the desire for Plastic Surgery in New York City .
-This may include non-surgical treatments such as Botox, fillers, facials, and lasers.
-It also includes surgical treatments such as liposuction, breast augmentation, mommy makeovers, tummy tucks, and Brazilian butt lifts.
-In fact, the demand for cosmetic procedures is very high.
-Let’s discuss why there is such an increased demand for surgical and non-surgical treatments, and whether or not it is something that is safe to do right now.
+This may include non-surgical plastic surgery treatments such as Botox, fillers, facials, and lasers.
+It also includes surgical plastic surgery treatments such as liposuction, breast augmentation, mommy makeovers, tummy tucks, and Brazilian butt lifts.

 Demand for Cosmetic Procedures is High

 The fact of the matter is that people have been isolated and socially distant for the past four months.
 This means that they have been unable to receive any of their routine beauty care.
 Many have been without facials, laser treatments, chemical peels, and botox for a longer stretch than ever before.
 The wrinkles and irregular pigmentation has likely returned, and the body hair is growing back.
-Many of these treatments require on-going sessions, and missing 4 months of treatments may set things back for them.
+Many of these plastic surgery treatments require on-going sessions, and missing 4 months of treatments may set things back for them.
 As the social distancing restrictions lessen, people are eager to resume their regular beauty routine.

 The biggest reason why the demand for cosmetic procedures is at such a high level is time.
 Many people have more free-time than ever before.
 Schools are out.
 They may be out of work, have reduced work hours, or working from home.
 This means that school and work may not be a barrier for them anymore.
-They no longer have to worry about taking time off to heal and recover from a procedure.
-Their annual summer vacation is likely cancelled due to travel restrictions, so many people have a two to three week block of time that had already been cleared on their schedule that can no be used to recover from a procedure.
+They no longer have to worry about taking time off to heal and recover from a cosmetic surgery.
+Their annual summer vacation is likely cancelled due to travel restrictions, so many people have a two to three week block of time that had already been cleared on their schedule that can no be used to recover from a cosmetic surgery.

 So, is it safe and what precautions need to be taken?

-When we discuss whether or not a procedure is “safe” to have during a COVID-19 pandemic, we are really talking about the risk of transmission between you and the medical staff; “If I get botox injections, am I at risk for catching COVID?”
-Surgical and non-surgical procedures can be done safely during this COVID-19 pandemic, but there are several important steps that you and your doctor need to take.
-Some procedures carry higher risks than others.
-Procedures centered around areas of the body where the virus lives, such as your nose, mouth, throat, and lungs, carries a higher risk than procedures of the breast and body.
-Also, these procedures can only be performed in geographic regions where it is allowed, based on the current number of COVID-19 cases.
+Plastic surgeons specialize in making sure their patients are safe, and their offices are pristine for all their cosmetic plastic surgery patients.
+Surgical and non-surgical plastic surgery procedures can be done safely during this COVID-19 pandemic, but there are several important steps that you and your doctor need to take.
+Some cosmetic surgery procedures carry higher risks than others.
+Cosmetic surgery procedures centered around areas of the body where the virus lives, such as your nose, mouth, throat, and lungs, carries a higher risk than plastic surgery focused on the breast and body.
+Also, these plastic surgery procedures can only be performed in geographic regions where it is allowed, based on the current number of COVID-19 cases.

 You need to be COVID-free